kestarostin/maven-spring-mvc-template/README.md

 # maven-spring-mvc-template
-Template Hello World web application with Spring MVC
+This is a template Hello World application built on Spring MVC Framework with maven.
+I made it to have some template and not create my Spring webapp projects from scratch anymore.